Skip to Content

 Driving Bryce Canyon National Park

-If you don’t feel like hiking or are short on time, taking one of the scenic drives in Bryce Canyon is a great way to see the park’s highlights.
+If you don’t feel like hiking or are short on time, taking one of the scenic drives in Bryce Canyon is a great way to see the most popular attractions and highlights.

-The 18-mile Bryce Canyon Scenic Drive takes you through all of the main viewpoints in the park.
-The drive can be done in about 2 hours without stopping, but you’ll want plenty of time to stop at the viewpoints and take in the scenery.
+The 18-mile Bryce Canyon Scenic Drive takes you through all of the main viewpoints, and the drive can be done in about 2 hours without stopping, but you’ll want plenty of time to stop at the viewpoints and take in the scenery so plan to make it into a half day to see all the sites.

 If you are short on time or don’t want to do the entire drive, you can also do the eight-mile section from Sunrise Point to Sunset Point.
-The drive between Sunrise and Sunset Points can be done in about 1 hour without stopping, but you’ll want to see lots of sights along the way.
+The drive between Sunrise Point and Sunset Point can be done in about 1 hour without stopping, but you’ll want to see many sights along the way.

-A scenic drive also gives you the chance to visit both Bryce Canyon and Red Canyon.
-It will quickly show you why the colors, scenic vistas, and intimate interactions can rival even the experiences of the Grand Canyon.
+A scenic drive also allows you to visit both Bryce Canyon and Red Canyon.
+It will quickly show you why the colors, scenic vistas and intimate interactions can rival even the experiences of the Grand Canyon.

 13. Wind the Switchbacks of the Navajo Loop Trail